and-gue/NeaTS/README.md

 If you use NeaTS for research, please cite:
 ```
 @inproceedings{guerra2025neats,
-  author    = {Guerra, Alessandro and Vinciguerra, Giuseppe and Boffa, Alessandro and Ferragina, Paolo},
+  author    = {Guerra, Andrea and Vinciguerra, Giorgio and Boffa, Antonio and Ferragina, Paolo},
   title     = {Learned Compression of Nonlinear Time Series with Random Access},
   booktitle = {2025 IEEE 41st International Conference on Data Engineering (ICDE)},
   year      = {2025},